 Dan Newell, M.S., C.N.
 Originator and Master Practitioner of Acupoint Integrative Testing

-In Dan’s 35 years as a biochemist, consultant and clinical nutritionist, he has helped thousands of patients break through the most challenging illnesses of our time.
-Dan’s distinctive, multi-disciplinary approach to engaging with health impacts and concerns is guided by both critical assessment and consideration of unconventional treatment.
+In Dan’s 41 years as a biochemist, consultant and clinical nutritionist, he has helped thousands of patients break through the most challenging illnesses of our time.
+Dan’s distinctive, multi-disciplinary approach to engaging with health impacts and concerns is guided by both critical assessment and consideration of unconventional approaches.
 Over the course of decades, this rigorously scientific, patient-focused research has evolved into AcuPoint’s unique system for bringing patients back to a state of health with unprecedented accuracy.

 Stacy Goldring, Director of Communication and Education, Certified Coach and Clinical Consultant